Article 1. Name.

 The duties of the officers of the Association shall be those which are promulgated from time to time by the Board of Governors and, in addition, are as follows:

 2. Vice-Presidents.
 The Vice-Presidents shall perform such duties as shall be assigned to them by the President.
+In the temporary absence of the President from a meeting, the President, or the Board of Governors if the President is not available, shall appoint one of the Vice Presidents to be acting President.

-3. Treasurer.
-The Treasurer shall receive and account for all funds of the Association.
+1. Receive and account for all funds of the Association.

 Article 10.
 Board of Governors

-The directors of the Association shall severally be called "Governor" and as a body shall be called "Board of Governors."
+A. The directors of the Association shall severally be called "Governor" and as a body shall be called "Board of Governors."
 The Board of Governors shall be composed of the President, who shall be chairperson, the Vice-Presidents, the immediate past President, the Treasurer, and the Secretary of the Association, three active athletes, who shall be elected at the annual meeting, the Chairpersons of the Sport Committees and the Officials Committee Chairperson.
 The Board of Governors shall have authority to act for the Association between meetings.
 Meetings of the Board of Governors shall be upon call by the Chairperson.
 A written or electronic notice of any meeting shall be given to each member of the Board of Governors at least ten (10) days in advance of such meetings.
 The presence of a majority of the members of the Board of Governors shall constitute a quorum at any meeting.

-The Board of Governors may maintain an office from which the association conducts business, and hire full or part time employees as it deems necessary.
+B. The Board of Governors may maintain an office from which the association conducts business, and hire full or part time employees as it deems necessary.
 All such employees must keep the Board informed of any conflicts of interest which may arise in the course of their employment.

-A Managing Director (hereafter Director) may be hired to conduct the business of the association under the direct supervision of the President.
+C. A Managing Director (hereafter Director) may be hired to conduct the business of the association under the direct supervision of the President.
 The Director shall report to the Board of Governors monthly or more often if so requested.

 Article 11.
 Committees.